smartrecruiters/tsconfig/packages/angular-strict/README.md

 There are just two simple steps for starting using strict mode.

 **Step 1**.
-Install an appropriate version on the package, it's really simple - the version of the package should be the same as your Angular version without patch version
+Install an appropriate version of the package, it's really simple - the version of the package should be the same as your Angular version without patch version

 | Package version | Angular version |
 |-----------------|:----------------|